Sumalathachinthapalli/mci/README.md

 # mcis6273-f24-datamining
-#SumalathaChinthapalli (This is my Zotero account username)
+@SumalathaChinthapalli (This is my Zotero account username)